-Given the possibility of these speculative phases that mayhem have disconnected from the fundamentals we split the data into two periods to study to what extent economic fundamentals caused the boom and bust in Chinese financial markets.
-The first period dates from 1/2000 to 10/2007, representing the strong appreciation of the Chinese stock market, and the second dates from 11/2007 to 3/2013, the period of its dramatic fall.
-Tests are conducted using the whole sample (1/2000 to 3/2013) as well as two split sample period data.
+Given that speculative activities may have disconnected stock performance from fundamentals, we split the data into two periods to study to what extent economic fundamentals caused the boom and bust in Chinese financial markets.
+The first period dates from January 2000 to October 2007, representing the strong appreciation of the Chinese stock market; the second dates from November 2007 to March 2013, the period of its dramatic fall.
+Tests are conducted using the whole sample (January 2000 to March 2013) as well as two split sample period data.